 The "Operation" class and its sub-classes represent the processes of a service.
 Especially the manufacturing processes.
 But supporting operations related to human or launching processes are represented as well.
-Moreover, this class offers the representation of waste management processes which are strongly related with the COMPOSITION project.
-The figure below presents sub-classes of "Operation" class.
+Moreover, this class offers the representation of waste management processes and software solutions, which are strongly related with the COMPOSITION project.
 The following tables present basic object and data properties, respectively.